 Wedding planning guides.

-Field notes on planning a wedding away from home — the paperwork, the pacing, the weather of a particular week in May.
-Written by the destination desk, revised when prices or laws move, never by committee.
+Notes on planning a wedding away from home, the paperwork, the pacing, the weather of a particular week in May.
+Written by Walt and Perrie, revised when the paperwork or the prices move.

 - Pieces in circulation